Best Metals For Welding

 Welding is a complicated process that combines the science of electricity (aside from oxyfuel welding), heat, metallurgy, different states of matter, and oxidation.
 This also means there are many complications that can arise which can lead to weld failure.
 One way to reduce the risk is by selecting a metal that is easily weldable and does not require many extra pre-weld and post-weld operations to prevent weld failure.
-Below are some of the best metals for welding.
+Some of the best metals for welding include:

 Low Carbon Mild Steel